Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Conclusion

 Through the introduction of the mathematical framework of Picard-Lefschetz theory to the field of astrophysical lensing, it has now become possible to evaluate the Kirchhoff-Fresnel diffraction integral for a wide variety of situations.
 Previously, theoretical treatments of the study of wave optics in astrophysical contexts relied on various approximation schemes.
 Exact methods of computing diffraction integrals allow us to quantitatively evaluate longstanding assumptions in the field.

-In this work, we have studied a simple lens model to assess when the perturbative approximation (diffractive optics) holds, and when the geometric limit of optics (refractive optics) holds.
+In this work, we have studied a simple lens model to assess when the perturbative approximation holds, and when the geometric limit of optics holds.
+Through our study of the simple rational lens, we identify the perturbative regime with ``diffractive" optics and the geometric regime with ``refractive" optics.
 We find that, for the lens model we consider, there is no overlap in the regime of applicability of these two methods, and that the region of parameter space where neither method is valid is limited.
-That is optics is generically well described by either diffractive or refractive optics.
+That is, optics is generically well described by either diffractive or refractive optics.
 We find that the spatial scale that separates these two regimes is given by the Fresnel scale divided by the square-root of the convergence, $R_F/\sqrt{\kappa}$.
 That is, for a lens with convergence $\kappa$ and size $a$, refractive optics holds when $a$ is larger than $R_F/\sqrt{\kappa}$, and diffractive optics holds when it is smaller.
 Previously, it has been assumed that the Fresnel scale alone sets the scale at which diffractive optics is valid.
 We have also argued that large intensity variations do not generically occur in the diffractive regime.
-This has important implications for the field of pulsar scintillometry.
+This has important implications for the study of pulsar scintillation.

 In this work, we have focused on a simple, one-dimensional lens model.
 The highly non-linear nature of the Kirchhoff-Fresnel integral means that it is not straightforward to apply these results to more complicated lensing systems.
 Further detailed study of systems of interest, for example, turbulent plasma lensing, is needed.
 In particular, a similar analysis of the Gaussian random lens is a natural next step.